 Sometimes, such as to complete an auth flow, you need to show a page in its own new window.
-For authentication, this is usually because auth pages (for security reasons) cannot be displayed inside of iframes.
+This is usually because auth pages (for security reasons) cannot be displayed inside of iframes.

 For more information about authorization in Trello, see its documentation.